AI is your new teammate. Here's how Operations can lead

 - Certify and tie to pay bands; publish a skill matrix and staff shifts accordingly.

-If you need a ready-made curriculum for operators and process leads, explore this certification track: AI Certification for AI Automation.
+For operator-facing training and a ready-made curriculum, explore the AI Learning Path for Administrative Assistants.
+If you need a ready-made curriculum for operators and process leads, also consider this certification track: AI Certification for AI Automation.

 Tech and risk checklist